junekuhn/darkfolio/projects/saxodrone.md

 ![](/uploads/2021-10-24-17-48-41.png)

 ![](/uploads/2021-10-24-17-51-24.png)

-One of the trickier parts was getting the audio to play when I wanted to.
-It's not quite like css where you can see the error.
-When the audio doesn't play when you want it to, there's a lot pulling teeth and scratching head.

 I took a small sample from my intro track and used that as the transition between the link-tree look and the traditional home page look.